psharp1289/psharp1289.github.io/initiate_planning.md

 ![mypic](assets/img/perfect_4step.png).
 {: refdef}

-## Participants fail to delay planning under time pressure
+## Failure to delay planning under time pressure

 Remarkably, when participants were under time pressure, which in our task meant that the longer the took the less points they could get, they failed to delay planning when they should.